-10.2.1.2.4 Reference Resistor, R{REF}
+9.2.1.2.4 Reference Resistor (R{REF})

-TI recommends setting the common-mode voltage of the measurement near mid-supply, this helps keep the input within the common-mode input range of the PGA.
+The common-mode voltage of the measurement is recommended to be set near mid-supply, which helps keep the input within the common-mode input range of the PGA.

 The reference resistor is selected to be 820 Ω .
 The voltage across R{RFF} is calculated from Equation 26.